metabase/metabase/docs/questions/query-builder/expressions/countif.md

     plan
 ```

-gets the same result as the Metabase `CountIf` expression:
+gets the same result as the Metabase expression:

 ```
 CountIf([Active Subscription] = false)